aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ## Guide

-*Note: The only code in any of the sections below will be something done in class or common algorithms.*
+*Note: The only code in any of the sections below will be something done in class or a simple demonstraion of a concept.*

 ### **File Input**